-You walk into your office in the morning.
-There are people everywhere buzzing around, emailing, tapping away on their keyboards, photocopying, gossiping, and so on.
+It’s hard, isn’t it?
+Chances are, if you’re reading this post, you’re one yourself.
+You know what it’s like; you walk into your office in the morning, there are people everywhere buzzing around, emailing, tapping away on their keyboards, photocopying, gossiping, and so on.
 Some people are tired, others angry, elated, disappointed, indifferent, depressed, confused, anxious, happy, joyous; there are dozens, if not hundreds of emotions emanating from each individual and whizzing around you.
 You can feel them in the air.
 They’re almost tangible.
 It’s overwhelming and the day hasn’t even started.

 You sense that the atmosphere around Julia is joyous; she’s getting married to the love of her life and she’s just put a deposit down on her dream home.
 She’s ecstatic and looking online a beautiful wedding venue for their special day.
 You feel light and content around her.
 Contrastingly, the atmosphere around Benjamin’s desk is heavy and dark; he’s getting divorced and his wife wants full custody of their three children and their dog.
 He’s holding his head in his hands and is barely able to get on with his work.
 You feel weighed down and worn out around him.

 You’re about to get on the train to go home.
 It arrives and it’s absolutely packed.
 People are scrambling to get on, pushing and shoving.
-An angry looking man sneezes literally centimeters from your face.
-Emotions of stress, illness, resentment, frustration are in the air – and you can feel them.
-You feel them precisely as your own and it’s hard to distinguish those that are genuinely yours and those that belong to others.
+An angry looking man sneezes literally centimetres from your face.
+Emotions of stress, illness, resentment, frustration are in the air – and you can feel them all.
+You can feel them precisely as your own and it’s hard to distinguish those that are genuinely yours and those that belong to others.
 You arrive home exhausted, angry, frustrated, stressed out and upset, albeit much more so than you would consider reasonable or logical.

 At times, it can feel almost impossible to go outside and mingle with other people.
 You anticipate that you will return home feeling weighed down with other people’s emotions and thoughts.
 There are steps that can be taken to help, however, and you needn’t fear the world outside.